 A 30-minute after-academy reflection can be issued for students by all staff for a break of the Code of Conduct.
-The reflection will be held in designated year group areas, rotas will be put in place to include all members of staff attached to the year group.
+The reflection will be held centrally in the main hall, rotas will be put in place to include all Year Co Ordinator's, Heads of Year and Heads of Department.
 This provides an opportunity for coaching and reflection following our restorative approach.
-Each student is required to complete restorative work within the detention.
+Each student is required to complete restorative work within the reflection.

-The Academy will text parents to inform them of the detention out of courtesy and, under DFE legislation (see above), parental consent is not required.
+The Academy will text parents to inform them of the reflections out of courtesy and, under DFE legislation (see above), parental consent is not required.
 The academy is legally entitled to use after school sanctions as a means of reflecting on their poor behaviour.